sounddrill31/crave_aosp_builder/README.md

 - Scroll down and copy the Runner Token(avoid closing this tab till the process is done)
 ![Finding Runner Token](assets/token-1.png)

-- Go back to Actions, select "Setup Selfhosted Runner"
+- Go back to Actions, select "Create Selfhosted Runner"
 - Run Workflow and enter your Runner token.
 Ensure you have no random spaces before or after
 ![Using Runner token](assets/token-2.png)

 - Start the workflow
 - After this is done, you are ready to build!
-Go to the "Crave Builder(self-hosted)" workflow and start building
+Go to the "Crave Builder(self-hosted)" workflow and start building (If the runner is offline still, trigger "Start/Restart Selfhosted Runner" workflow to force-restart the selfhosted runner)

 ## Required Secrets
 ### CRAVE_USERNAME (Required)